James Hird: Greater Western Sydney

+Port Melbourne director of coaching

+Since 2025, Hird has served as the director of coaching at the Port Melbourne Football Club in the Victorian Football League (VFL).

 Media career

 Following Hird's retirement as a player from the Bombers at the end of the 2007 AFL season, he became a commentator and football analyst for Australian rules football on Fox Sports, a position which he held until he began his coaching career at the end of 2010.
 Hird also became a writer for Melbourne newspaper the Herald Sun.
+At the start of 2025, Hird joined the Nine Network, becoming a panellist on the Tuesday night edition of Footy Classified, as well as Sunday night program Footy Furnace.

 Honours

 Hird jointly won the Brownlow Medal with Michael Voss in 1996, the award for the fairest and best player in the Australian Football League.
 After his retirement, Hird stated that being a member of the "Brownlow Club" was a privilege.

 In 1997, the Essendon Football Club named the then-triple best and fairest winner in its Team of the Century on the half-forward flank.

 In 2002, the Essendon Football Club conducted a fan-voted promotion to find the "Champions of Essendon".
 Hird was eventually named as the number three player on the all-time list of Essendon players.